10 Correlation and regression

 There are a few methods to help you decide which variables to include in your model:

-A rule of thumb is you need try to use predictors that you think make sense in explaining your model, variables that have some theoretical rational behind their inclusion.
+A rule of thumb is you need try to use predictors that you think make sense in explaining your model, variables that have some theoretical rationale behind their inclusion.
 You don’t want to have a wonderful model that when you come to write-up, you can’t explain; plus variables that make sense stand a good chance of being good predictors.
 For example, if you are trying to predict a student’s Mathematics score, you might want to include the student’s reading grade, along with their gender and their socio-economic status.
 You can find literature on all of these variables and could happily explain why you think they might be good predictors.

 Next you can use stepwise selection to help you decide which variables to include in your model, by either starting with no variables and keep adding them to get the highest explanatory power of the model, or start with all the variables and remove them one by one until you get a model with the highest explanatory power (roughly the highest adj.R2).
 The MASS package comes with code to run the AIC (Akaike Information Criterion) stepwise process to help you do this.
 AIC is a measure of how well your model fits the data, but it also includes a penalty for the number of variables you use.
 This means that AIC will help you find the best model that uses the fewest variables.
 To use the AIC process, create a data frame with all the variables that you want to use and use na.omit to make sure that you have complete rows of data (warning, the more variables you use the slower this process will be):